avstack-lab/avdev-sandbox/README.md

 Check out tutorials on our [ReadTheDocs][rtd-page] page!

 ### Requirements
 This currently only works on a Linux distribution (tested on Ubuntu 20.04 and 22.04).
 It also only works with Python 3.8.
 [Poetry][poetry] must be installed on your system to handle the dependencies.
+Python 3.8 must be installed on your system.

 #### Troubleshooting